Skin Cancer Treatment and Prevention Tips

 - You received therapeutic radiation treatments for adolescent acne.

 Recognizing Skin Cancer

 Basal and squamous cell carcinomas can vary widely in appearance.
-The cancer may begin as small, white or pink nodule or bumps; it can be smooth and shiny, waxy, or pitted on the surface.
-Or it might appear as a red spot that's rough, dry, or scaly...a firm, red lump that may form a crust...a crusted group of nodules...a sore that bleeds or doesn't heal after two to four weeks...or a white patch that looks like scar tissue.
+The cancer may begin as small, white or pink nodules or bumps that may be smooth and shiny, waxy, or pitted on the surface.
+It also might appear as a red spot that’s rough, dry, or scaly; a firm, red lump that may form a crust; a crusted group of nodules; a sore that bleeds or doesn’t heal after two to four weeks; or a white patch that looks like scar tissue.

 Basal Cell Carcinoma

 By far the most common type of skin cancer is basal cell carcinoma.
 Fortunately, it’s also the least dangerous kind.
 It tends to grow slowly, and rarely spreads beyond its original site.